Illustrating the journey of a wish from idea to reality

 Donors are lining up at the donation machine to purchase hearts.

-And ALL of the above steps feed into a collection device that breaks down the contributions into a mixture that feeds the Wish Machine which is powered by a giant smiley face.
+All of the above steps feed into a collection device that breaks down contributions into a mixture that powers the Wish Machine, which is driven by a giant smiley face.

 Finally, the wish is granted to eager children and families waiting at the end of the process.